danielroe/typed-vuex/docs/store/getters.md

 **Note**

 1. Even if you do not use the `getterTree` helper function, make sure not to use the `GetterTree` type provided by Vuex.
 This will interfere with type inference.
-You won't lose out by omitting it, as Typescript will complain if you pass an improperly formed action into [the `getAccessorType` function](/setup.html).
+You won't lose out by omitting it, as Typescript will complain if you pass an improperly formed getter into [the `getAccessorType` function](/setup.html#add-type-definitions).